sass/sass/proposal/color-4-new-spaces.changes.md

 * Channel clamping and scaling for `hsl` and `hwb` colors is handled in the normalization process, rather than the individual functions.
-This also allows it to happen when normalizing the results of color manipulation or conversion.
+This also allows it to happen when normalizing the results of color manipulation.

 * Throw an error in the color component parsing procedure if a known color space is one of the components, and has a function of it's own (e.g. `rgb` or